Arizona Cardinals Odds

 Players alone don’t win football games.
 It takes a lot of work from the coaches and support staff on the sidelines, too.
 The Cardinals have had a few changes in their coaching over the past decade, but there are hopes the newest coach in Arizona will bring success and stick around for a while.

-For 2021, the Arizona Cardinals coaches are:
+For 2024, the Arizona Cardinals coaches are:

-- Head coach: Kliff Kingsbury
+- Head coach: Jonathan Gannon

-- Offensive coordinator: Sean Kugler
+- Offensive coordinator: Drew Petzing

-- Defensive coordinator: Vance Joseph
+- Defensive coordinator: Nick Rallis

 - Special teams coordinator: Jeff Rodgers